 - The individual gave gifts to at least one person (other than his or her spouse) that are more than the annual exclusion amount for the year.
-The annual exclusion amount for 2017 is $14,000 and for 2018 is $15,000.
+The annual exclusion amount for 2019 and 2020 is $15,000.

 - The individual gave someone (other than his or her spouse) a gift of a future interest that the donee cannot actually possess, enjoy, or receive income from until some time in the future.

 - The individual gave his or her spouse an interest in property that will end by some future event.

 Note: If any of the above conditions apply, that individual must file a gift tax return (Form 709) even if a gift tax is not payable.
 See the Instructions for Form 709 and Publication 559, Survivors, Executors, and Administrators for additional information on gifts.